Klinefelter Syndrome

 What is Klinefelter syndrome?

-A genetic condition in males with an extra X chromosome.
+A genetic condition in males where they have an extra X chromosome.

 How common is Klinefelter syndrome?